The doctoral program requires three statistics courses: PY 602, PY 603, and one approved advanced statistics course.

 The statistics minor creates an opportunity for students to acquire advanced skills that may enhance future research efforts and expand job opportunities for the student.
 The minor is based on a 5 +1 model.
-The 5 refers to 5 statistics courses (or 15 credits if some are less than 3 credits).
+The 5 refers to 5 full statistics courses (15 credits).
 The +1 can be satisfied by one of several routes:

 - A sixth course, which may be statistics or methods (other than the 1 required methods course we now have).
-Methods courses that have been approved are BER631 and SW623, and PY693 (Observational Measurement of Behavior in Psychological Research).
+Methods courses that have been approved are BER 631 and PY 693 (Observational Measurement of Behavior in Psychological Research).
+SW 623 & 626 together as a 2-course sequence will also be approved for 1-credit towards your minor (Together this sequence teaches you qualitative theory and coding).

 - Teaching or co-teaching undergraduate statistics, PY211.